cyclr/docs/pages/v2/05-application-connectors/authentication/snowflake.md

 -   The [account identifier](#getting-the-account-identifier) associated with your Snowflake account.

 <a name="creating-a-secutiry-integration"></a>
-### Creating a security integration
+### Create a security integration

-You need to create a security integration in Snowflake to [get the client ID and client secret](#getting-the-client-id-and-client-secret).
-You can find Snowflake's guide on creating a security integration in the Snowflake console [here](https://docs.snowflake.com/en/sql-reference/sql/create-security-integration.html#snowflake-oauth).
+You need to create a security integration in Snowflake to [get the client ID and client secret](#get-the-client-id-and-client-secret).
+For more information., see Snowflake's guide on how to [create a security integration](https://docs.snowflake.com/en/sql-reference/sql/create-security-integration.html#snowflake-oauth) in the Snowflake console.
 The following example creates a security integration called `cyclr_oauth` that issues a refresh token once every 90 days:

 ```sql
 create or replace security integration